nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service_capability.md

 <td><code  class="highlighter-rouge">0..1</code></td>
 <td>Reference(Organization)</td>
 <td>Organization that provides this service</td>
-<td>This MUST be populated with a reference to a CareConnectOrganization</td>
+<td>This MUST be populated with a reference to a CareConnectOrganization.
+This will be filtered by the EMS to the current patient's registered GP practice</td>
 </tr>
 <tr>
 <td><code  class="highlighter-rouge">category</code></td>